FAQs

 Once you become a member you are eligible to apply for a loan.
 To apply for a short term Payroll Advance Loan Plus (PAL PLUS) and the regular Payroll Advance Loan (PAL), you will have to be a member for 30 days and to apply for a Signature Loan after you have been a member for 3 days.
 Once you apply for the loan, all loans are reviewed by the Credit Committee for approval.
 Is there a monthly service fee on savings accounts?
 There’s no service fee if you have total balances in all your SSCFCU accounts of $50.00 or more and you get three free withdrawals per calendar month.

-Checking Accounts is for you.
+We do have checking accounts.
 Unlimited check writing, no minimum balance required, no monthly service charge and a low opening balance of $50.00 and $100.00 in your savings account and no record on ChexSystems.

 Yes, every checking account comes with free Visa Check Card.
 Debit cards are only available with checking accounts not savings accounts.